 Low stomach acidity refers to the inability to produce adequate quantities of stomach acid to induce proper absorption of nutrients into the body.
 As a result, even though you could be consuming nutrient-rich proteins and vegetables with all the antioxidants you need to function optimally, due to the low levels of hydrochloric acid in your stomach, you are simply not able to absorb it into your body.

-Why is hydrochloride acid important?
+Why is hydrochloric acid important?

-Stomach acid plays a big role in the breakdown of our food by activating the digestive enzymes responsible for processing the long chain of amino acids, significantly decreasing the levels of protein synthesis and muscle tissue produced.
+Stomach acid plays a major role in the breakdown of our food by activating the digestive enzymes responsible for processing the long chain of amino acids, significantly decreasing the levels of protein synthesis and muscle tissue produced.
 The absorption of essential nutrients such as vitamin C, Beta carotene, magnesium, iron and zinc may also suffer.
 Lack of absorption of antioxidants such as vitamin A and E will increase risk of inflammation, while increasing the chances of developing diseases.